guessi/ingress-nginx-controller-security-best-practices/README.md

-# Nginx Ingress Controller With Security Protections
+# Ingress-NGINX Controller for Kubernetes with Security Best Practices

-Sample script for deployment [Nginx Ingress Controller](https://kubernetes.github.io/ingress-nginx/) in Kubernetes cluster with security protections
+Sample deployment of [Ingress-Nginx Controller](https://kubernetes.github.io/ingress-nginx/) for Kubernetes with security best practices.

 ## Disclaimer